maxfischer2781/indico_sixpay/docs/index.rst

 --------

 If the plugin is enabled, event participants can select the ``SixPay`` payment method during the EPayment checkout.
-Payment is performed via the **Saferpay Payment Page**, an external service provided by SIX Payment Services.
+Payment is performed via the **Saferpay Payment Page**, an external service provided by *SIX Payment Services*.
 The plugin handles the user interaction inside Indico, and the secure, asynchronous transaction with SIX Payment Services.

 The plugin must be installed for an entire Indico instance.